United Institutions

 The new world body will serve and support the international community in advancing the ideals and principles enshrined in the United Nations Charter, and in establishing cohesive international relations, global partnership and solidarity towards addressing global challenges and achieving a sustainable, equitable and peaceful world for people and planet, leaving no one behind.

-It is being established with a view to strengthen global governance, cooperation and collective action, and to support and enable the international community to realize a more networked, inclusive and modern international architecture, build out the institutional framework at the global level; and link sectors, mechanisms and processes together across policy areas and geographies.
+It is being established with a view to strengthen global governance, cooperation, integration and collective action, and to support and enable the international community to realize a more interconnected, inclusive and effective multilateralism, and link sectors, mechanisms and processes together across policy areas and geographies.

-The United Institutions will institute and provide new functions and capabilities at the global level, and is designed to serve as a complement to existing governance arrangements, mechanisms and institutions including inter alia, the United Nations, intergovernmental organizations, and multistakeholder partnerships, recognizing and supporting their individual mandates, roles, functions and comparative advantages,
+The world forum is intended to serve as a complement to the United Nations and other governance arrangements, mechanisms and institutions including inter alia, intergovernmental organizations and multistakeholder partnerships, while fully recognizing and supporting their individual mandates, roles, functions and comparative advantages,

 The United Institutions is a strategic investment in our global agendas including, inter alia, the 2030 Agenda, Paris Agreement, Addis Ababa Action Agenda, Sendai Framework, Sustainable Peace Agenda and the Agenda for Humanity; in mobilizing and realizing their means of implementation; and in revitalizing the global partnership to achieve them.